FullMoonIssue/subtitler/README.md

 ## Commands

-_Your .srt file have to be present in the Command/input folder_
+_Your subtitles file have to be present in the Command/input folder_

-* Find a translate id by searching a text or a time through the .srt file
+* Find a translate id by searching a text or a time through the subtitles file

 ```
 php console.php subtitler:search mySrtFile.srt --by-text=internet